Testing, Release, and Security Lifecycle

 - Customer, prospect and other third-party security reports

-This flowchart details the steps that Pivotal performs on a typical high-priority CVE, to publish a patch release fix on https://network.pivotal.io:
+The following flowchart details the steps that Pivotal performs on a typical high-priority CVE, to publish a patch release fix on Pivotal Network: